An Exceptional Dimming Event for a Massive, Cool Supergiant in M51: Analysis of M51-DS1

+The red-evolving objects notably become much redder than the end of the MIST tracks at $F606W - F814W > 2.5$\,mag.
+The colors and large amplitudes of these stars may indicate they are very luminous AGB stars or Mira variables \citep[e.g.,][]{boyer11,yang19,neugent20}.
+At their peaks, they are brighter than any known AGB stars in the LMC ($M_{I} \gtrsim -7$\,mag; \citealp{soszynski09}), possibly pointing to extreme objects like super-AGBs---the proposed late-stage evolutionary phases of intermediate-mass stars in the range $\approx5$--$12~M_{\odot}$ \citep{doherty17,ogrady20}.
+The LMC may lack these rare, bright stars on account of its low mass compared to M51.

-These effects have been discussed extensively regarding the recent, historic photometric minimum of the RSG Betelgeuse, dubbed the ``Great Dimming'', in which the star faded by more than a magnitude in the $V$ band and then recovered over the course of $\approx$5~months between the end of 2019 and early 2020 \citep{guinan19,guinan20,dupree20}.
-Multi-epoch, high-resolution imaging revealed the appearance of an optically-dark patch over part of the stellar surface during the dimming and exclude a transiting dust cloud \citep{montarges21}.
-UV observations of chromospheric variability also indicate the formation of a dense, outflowing structure---possibly enhanced by a timing coincidence with outward motion of the pulsational cycle---just before the event \citep{dupree20}.
-The most likely explanation for the dimming, then, was an increase in the opacity of this ouflowing material related to the formation of molecules (see, e.g., evidence from TiO-band monitoring and tomography in \citealp{harper20,kravchenko21}, and discussion in \citealp{davies21}) and possibly also large-grain dust \citep[e.g.,][]{levesque20}.
-As shown in Figure~\ref{fig:LRVs_CMD}, the evolution of Betelgeuse in $V$ and $I$ from the American Association of Variable Star Observers\footnote{\url{https://www.aavso.org/}} (AAVSO) as it recovers from near the photometric minimum of the 2019--2020 dimming is remarkably similar to the ``red''-class variables, though smaller in amplitude.
-We suggest that these objects may represent similar or even more extreme instances of episodic, enhanced mass-loss in RSGs, though we reserve a full analysis for future investigations.
-This may signal that many RSGs experience Betelgeuse-like dimming events during this phase of their evolution.
+As shown in Figure~\ref{fig:LRVs_CMD}, the color evolution of these stars is also strikingly similar to that of the Galactic RSG Betelgeuse from the American Association of Variable Star Observers\footnote{\url{https://www.aavso.org/}} (AAVSO) during its historic photometric minimum in 2019--2020, known as the ``Great Dimming'' \citep{guinan19,guinan20,dupree20}.
+Multiepoch, high-resolution imaging revealed the appearance of an optically dark patch over part of the stellar surface during the dimming \citep{montarges21}.
+UV observations of chromospheric variability also indicate the formation of a dense, outflowing structure just before the event \citep{dupree20}, indicating an episode of enhanced mass loss.
+Using the method of TiO-band monitoring and tomography, \citet{harper20} and \citet{kravchenko21} have suggested that an increased molecular opacity in the outflowing material as the primary cause of the dimming event. \citet{levesque20}, however, find that optical spectra during the dimming event do not show significant increases in the depths of molecular (e.g., TiO) absorption features, and argue instead for the formation of large-grain dust.
+Based on the similarity of their color evolution, it is possible that some of these objects represent similar or even more extreme instances of episodic, enhanced mass loss in cool supergiants, though we reserve a full analysis for future investigations.